killercoda/scenarios-helm/override-values/step2/text.md

-Delete the Helm release `apiserver`.
+Upgrade the release to set this message: `I override the message using an inline value`.

 <br>